agiusalexandre/devlabs-sentiment-analysis/README.md

 Choose Athena as the source.
 For example: New Analysis -> Create Data Set

 Choose the name of the database and the Use Customer SQL

+### Kindly note down the database name

 ![main_arch](./images/Step-8.png)
 Give a Name to Custom SQL such as “Sentiment_SQL” and enter below SQL.
 Replace Database name <YOUR DATABASE NAME> with your one.

 WITH sentiment AS (

   SELECT

     contactid

     ,talker

     ,text

     ,sentiment

   FROM

     "<YOUR DATABASE NAME>"."sentiment_analysis"

 )

-SELECT
-  contactid
-  ,talker
-  ,transcript
-  ,sentimentresult.sentiment
-  ,sentimentresult.sentimentscore.positive
-  ,sentimentresult.sentimentscore.negative
-  ,sentimentresult.sentimentscore.mixed
-FROM
-  sentiment
+SELECT contactid,talker,transcript ,sentimentresult.sentiment ,sentimentresult.sentimentscore.positive ,sentimentresult.sentimentscore.negative ,sentimentresult.sentimentscore.mixed

-  CROSS JOIN UNNEST(text) as t(transcript)
-  CROSS JOIN UNNEST(sentiment) as t(sentimentresult)
+FROM sentiment  CROSS JOIN UNNEST(text) as t(transcript) CROSS JOIN UNNEST(sentiment) as t(sentimentresult)

 Choose Confirm query.